 Main Content

-Analyze Your Project With Dashboards
+Analyze Your Project with Dashboards

-The Dashboard window offers a centralized location where you can open dashboards for software units and components in your project, view metric results, analyze affected artifacts, and generate reports on the quality and compliance of the artifacts in your project.
+The Dashboard window offers a central location where you can open dashboards for software units and components in your project, view metric results, analyze affected artifacts, and generate reports on the quality and compliance of the artifacts in your project.

-Open a New Dashboard
+Open New Dashboard

 To open a dashboard, use the Dashboards gallery in the Add Dashboard section of the toolstrip to select a type of dashboard: